Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Numerical analysis and simulations

 i.e. $\dfrac{d}{dt}E_{\text{AL}}(t) = \dfrac{d}{dt}E_{\text{DNLS}}(t)=0$.
 The conservation of these \textit{quadratic functionals} naturally motivates the use of numerical schemes that preserve them too.
 Ensuring conservation to a sufficient degree can serve as an indicator of the accuracy of the computed numerical solutions.
 For the numerical solution of the gAL and gDNLS equations we employ the fourth-order Gauss-Legendre Runge-Kutta method, which respects the conservation of the functionals \eqref{eq:energyal}.
 We implement the method in two stages, as described by the Butcher \textit{tableau} \cite{b2003} shown in \eqref{eq:Butcher}, in order to integrate numerically the ordinary differential equations that correspond to the real and imaginary parts of the equations \eqref{eq:al2} and \eqref{eq:dnls2}.

 Specifically, if $u_n=r_n+is_n$ then equation (\ref{eq:al2}) yields the system

 and if $U_n=R_n+i~S_n$ then equation (\ref{eq:dnls2}) results in the system

 For the numerical approximation of the solutions of the nonlinear systems arising from the time discretization of (\ref{eq:alsys1}) and (\ref{eq:dnlssys1}), we used the Jacobian-free complex-step Newton method as described in \cite{m2025}.
 This method has the same quadratic order of convergence as the classical Newton method~\cite{m2025}.
 It is worth noting that, in order to detect a possible blow-up of a solution, we regard the numerical blow-up time as the instance at which the numerical solution produces an overflow.
 Although more sophisticated numerical methods involving adaptive time-stepping methodology have been developed for the study of blow-up phenomena (e.g. see \cite{ADKM2003,KK2018} and the references therein), we found that the present numerical approach provides sufficient information for the purposes of the present work.
 Moreover, the results were corroborated using the classical explicit Runge-Kutta method of fourth order.
+Finally, for the numerical simulations, the specific choice of the number of lattice sites $N$ does not substantially influence the results.
+Nevertheless, we typically used $N = \mathcal{O}(10^2)$ or $N = \mathcal{O}(10^4)$ in order to suppress boundary effects.
+Likewise, whether $N$ is odd or even has no impact on the numerical outcomes and, in particular, on the blow-up investigation.